 In a family business, ‘’Everything is on steroids.
 Governance.
 The internal politics.
 It’s so much more stressful than running another type of company.
 But after working with Banyan, my stress level is 10 times less than it was 2 years ago.’’ – Family CEO

-Shaping Your Business with an Owners Council
+Shaping Your Family Business with an Owner Council

 Our recommendations are highly customized